Claude Code and builder-marketer workflowsPlatformApril 23, 202612 min read

 A provider can return valid data and still be hard to use in production.
 Common problems are inconsistent result shapes, deeply nested responses, partial failures with unclear status, and payloads that are fine for dashboards but expensive for LLM-driven flows.

 That is why many engineering teams end up writing custom normalizers, polling logic, markdown summarizers, and alerting rules around the upstream API before the workflow becomes usable for an agent.
+At that point, the real product is not just the API you bought.
+It is the whole interpretation layer you built around it.

 • One endpoint returns immediate results while another silently requires queue handling.